phegman/v-show-slide/readme.md

 ## Overview
 There is no pure CSS way to animate an element to or from `height: auto`.
 This Vue.js directive solves this.
 It works the same way as `v-show` but will show the element with a sliding animation.
 Duration and easing can be defined on the directive.

+## Demo
+Demo can be viewed here: [http://v-show-slide.peterhegman.com/](http://v-show-slide.peterhegman.com/) Source code for demo can be viewed in `src/App.vue`

 ## Installation